 So you’ve got yourself a new DSLR camera!
 Congratulations, there’s a whole world of photography possibilities about to open up to you.
-But you might be wondering, as you open up the box and check out the lengthy how-to manual, exactly how best to go about getting the best (the most?) from your new camera.
+But you might be wondering, as you open up the box and check out the lengthy manual, exactly how best to go about getting the most from your new camera.

 I’ve been shooting professionally since 2010, and I also teach an online photography course.
 I consider myself lucky to have been able to help people all over the world get more out of their cameras.

-In today’s post, I’m going to break down in simple terms the key features of your camera, and give you all the most useful tips that you need to get the most out of it.
+In today’s post, I’m going to break down in simple terms the key features of your DSLR camera, and give you all the most useful tips that you need to get the most out of it.

 This guide is written specifically to help a new DSLR camera owner, but will also be largely applicable to those of you with a mirrorless camera.
 However, if you do have a mirrorless camera, you might prefer to read my guide to using a mirrorless camera, which will be more applicable.
 I also have a guide to using a point and shoot camera.

 This post assumes no prior knowledge of cameras or photography, and hopefully will help you understand the features you have available to you, as well as get you out and shooting better photos quickly.